-Apart from health, increasing temperatures have a substantial impact on agriculture in terms of a decrease in the yield of major crops for every degree rise (Mall et al. 2006; Zhao et al. 2017; Sonkar et al. 2019; Sonkar et al. 2020).
-Spells of heat extreme are a risk to the agriculture sectors as well, particularly the northern Indian rice-wheat crop system (Lobell et al. 2012; Mall et al. 2016; Singh et al. 2018; Mall et al. 2018; Bhatt et al. 2019).
+Apart from health, increasing temperatures have a substantial impact on agriculture in terms of a decrease in the yield of major crops for every degree rise (Mall et al., 2006; Zhao et al., 2017; Chakraborty et al., 2019; Sonkar et al., 2019; Sonkar et al., 2020).
+Spells of heat extreme are a risk to the agriculture sectors as well, particularly the northern Indian rice-wheat crop system (Lobell et al., 2012; Mall et al., 2016; Mall et al., 2018; Singh et al., 2018; Bhatt et al., 2019).
 Interaction of rainfall anomalies and prevailing extreme temperatures may strengthen the impact and occurrence of droughts (Wreford and Neil Adger, 2010).
-Sharma & Mujumdar, (2017) found an increasing trend in the concurrent extreme events of the heat wave and droughts over India and noted the episodes of simultaneous severe and long duration heat waves and droughts occurring in Gujarat, Peninsular and Central India.
+Sharma and Mujumdar, (2017) found an increasing trend in the concurrent extreme events of the heat wave and droughts over India and noted the episodes of simultaneous severe and long duration heat waves and droughts occurring in Gujarat, Peninsular, and Central India.

-The impact of extreme events is aggravated due to high vulnerability, lower resilience, and adaptive capacity (Im et al. 2017).
-In such a scenario it is necessary to study long term trends of HW/SHW events over India for understanding its climatological characteristics and suggesting adequate mitigation and adaptation measures for the country.
-The objectives of our study were to analyze a) the monthly, seasonal and decadal trends and variations of Heat Wave and Severe Heat Wave events over India; b) the shifts in occurrence of HW/SHW events in post-1980s warming era through a comparative assessment of occurrence between 1951-1980 and 1981-2016; and c) the impacts of HW/SHW events on human mortality over India.
+The impact of extreme events is aggravated due to high vulnerability, lower resilience, and adaptive capacity (Im et al., 2017).
+In such a scenario, it is necessary to study long-term trends of HW/SHW events over India for understanding its climatological characteristics and suggesting adequate mitigation and adaptation measures for the country.
+The objectives of our study were to analyse (a) the monthly, seasonal, and decadal trends and variations of heat wave and severe heat wave events over India; (b) the shifts in occurrence of HW/SHW events in post-1980s warming era through a comparative assessment of occurrence between 1951 and 1980 and 1981 and 2016; and (c) the impacts of HW/SHW events on human mortality over India.